soda-research/vitrage/doc/source/scenario-evaluator.rst

 When Vitrage is started up, all the templates are loaded into a *Scenario* *Repository*.
 During this loading, template verification is done to ensure the correct format is used, references are valid, and more.
 Errors in each template should be written to the log.
 Invalid templates are skipped.
+See details_.

+.. _details: templates-loading.html

 The Scenario Repository supports querying for scenarios based on a vertex or edge in the Entity Graph.
 Given such a graph element, the Scenario Repository